code4recovery/central/README.md

 ## Set up SendGrid

-1. Set up an account at sendgrid
+1. Set up an account at SendGrid
-1. Get API key and sender email, add to `.env` or environment variables
+1. Get API key and sender email, add to `.env`
-1. Create email template (see below), add template to `.env` or environment variables
+1. Go to Email API > Dynamic Templates > Create a Dynamic Template and enter the content below (feel free to customize)
+1. In the Subject field enter `{{ subject }}`
+1. Add your template's Template ID to your `.env`

 <details>